gobbyo/IoT/docs/tutorial-cloudtodevicemsg.md

 - Create a Message Listener for your Simulated Device
 - Send a Message to your Simulated Device from the Cloud

 Remotely controlling your device from anywhere in the world is a major feature of using IoT services.
-There are several reasons why you might want to remotely control your IoT device:
+There are several reasons why you might want to **remotely control your IoT device**:

-- **Convenience**.
+- *Convenience*.
 Remotely controlling your IoT device can be more convenient than physically interacting with it.
 For example, you might use a smartphone app to remotely turn off your smart lights or adjust the temperature on your smart thermostat.
-- **Increased functionality**.
+- *Increased functionality*.
 Remote control can enable your IoT device to perform additional functions that it might not be able to perform otherwise.
 For example, a smart security camera might allow you to remotely pan, tilt, or zoom the camera, or a smart door lock might allow you to remotely grant or revoke access to your home.
-- **Enhanced security**.
+- *Enhanced security*.
 Remote control can help increase the security of your IoT device by allowing you to remotely monitor and manage it.
 For example, you might use a smartphone app to remotely check the status of your smart security system or to receive alerts if there is unusual activity.
-- **Increased accessibility**.
+- *Increased accessibility*.
 Remote control can make your IoT device more accessible, especially if you are not physically present or are unable to physically interact with the device.

 In this tutorial you'll create a simulated device message listener, send a message to your device from the cloud, then verify the message appears in your listener.
 Following the diagram below: